 The Rosedale Substation project is complete and in-service as of 12/18/2015.
 The project cost was $10.1M.
 The project consisted of expanding Rosedale substation to a breaker and a half configuration as well as interconnecting Western Area Power Administration’s (WAPA) Weld – Kersey Tap 115 kV line.
 Interconnecting the WAPA line at Rosedale provided an additional 115 kV source from the Weld substation to the eastern side of Greeley.
 In addition, the Rosedale substation expansion increased the reliability to the area by converting the single bus layout to a breaker and a half configuration, which allows power to flow over multiple paths in a substation.
 This configuration results in reduced frequency, duration, and severity of outages to customers.

-The most recent upgrades include constructing the Arrowhead Lake distribution substation in South Greeley and 27 miles of distribution line that was rebuilt from the Pleasant Valley substation to the town of Fosston.
-In 2016, crews are working to increase the reliability of the area by reconfiguring the underground distribution lines in and around downtown Greeley and surrounding areas (Zones A, B, C and D) by upgrading and installing new, above ground switch cabinets and pad mount transformers.
-Zones A through D are on track to be completed by the end of 2016.
-Xcel Energy is also in the process of developing similar action plans for Zones E, F, and G. Xcel Energy expects to start and finish construction on Zones E through G in 2017.
+In 2016, crews worked to increase the reliability of the area by reconfiguring the underground distribution lines in and around downtown Greeley and surrounding areas (Zones A, B, C North, D, and F) by upgrading and installing new, above ground switch cabinets and pad mount transformers.
+For 2017, Xcel Energy is implementing similar action plans for Zones C South, E, and G. Xcel Energy expects to finish construction on the remaining zones by mid 2018.